epignatelli/epignatelli/README.md

 ### You want to reach out because..
 - I want to hire you :crossed_fingers: https://epignatelli.com/cv
-- I want to collaborate on a project: `edu.pignatelli at gmail dot com`
+- I want to collaborate on a project: `edu dot pignatelli at gmail dot com`
 - I want to [challenge you](https://lichess.org/@/epignatelli)  at <ins>chess</ins>!